GuazzaroniLab/ppuCOG/README.md

 ```

 ## Information
-If you have any questions or feedback, please feel free to contact me at gmvsiq@gmail.com
+If you have any questions or feedback, please feel free to contact the repo maintainer Guilherme (Gui) Viana de Siqueira at gmvsiq@gmail.com.